madMAx43v3r/mmx-node/docs/src/content/docs/guides/remote-services.md

 ---
-title: Using Remote Services
+title: Remote Services
 description: How to setup and use remote mmx services.
 ---

-## Remote Services

-These steps are provided for farming on many machines on a single local area network, or even over a wide area network.
+The following steps are provided for running multiple harvesters with a single node, or for separate node / farmer / wallet setups.

 To enable remote access to a Node or Farmer:
 ```